knpuniversity/oo/knpu/episode1/the-project.md

 Welcome KnpU Peeps!
 I am *so* glad you're here today - I am *not* kidding - because we're intro'ing into one of my absolute favorite topics: object-oriented programming.
-This is what gets me up in the morning, excited to go to work, this is why I love programming.
+This is what gets me up in the morning, excited to go to work, this is why I love to code.
 And I hope, you'll be as geeked about these new tools as I am.

 Like always, we're going to learn this stuff by building a real app!
 Don't